 Interpersonal relations include communication, sharing, and giving and receiving support.

 Good interpersonal relations are vital in developing mutual trust between team members and avoiding conflicts.
 A facilitator guides the conversation towards mutual trust and away from conflict.
-This ensures an effectively functioning team.
+This therefore, ensures an effectively functioning team.

 A company like Warby Parker, which designs prescription glasses and sells directly to customers, applies creative team building strategies that build interpersonal relations.
 For instance, random employees are sent out to lunch together and the firm insists everyone helps keep break areas clean.